matthewjwoodruff/summaries/summaries/shoemaker.md

 Summary
 =======

 Heavy focus on two-phase surrogate-based optimization with RBF.
 Which I think is a pretty good technique.
 However, I see no evidence of multiobjective work.
 The closest I even saw to bi-objective optimization was a paper I didn't summarize, the Flicker paper, where they optimize performance constrained by power.
 Well, there's also Müller's SO-I paper, which at least has constraint handling for expensive constraints.
 I need to scan some more of the titles, but I don't think this group touches multi-objective optimization.
+Based on the short bios of her students, they're all doing surrogate modeling for computationally expensive black-box functions.
+One other thing that comes up is a complementary emphasis on parallel processing.
+(Although I think parallel processing more naturally complements multiobjective approaches because you've got a Pareto set to sample rather than a single point.)

 Impact of human activities on stream flow in the Biliu River basin, China
 =========================================================================